The Last Children of Tokyo

 The Last Children of Tokyo, originally published in Japanese as Kentoshi (献灯使), is a 2014 science fiction novel by Yoko Tawada.
-The English version translated by Margaret Mitsutani was published in the UK in 2018.
+The English version, translated by Margaret Mitsutani, was published in the UK in 2018.
 It was published in the US as The Emissary.

 Plot summary

 The novel is set in a Japan that has been devastated by an unspecified man-made global catastrophe.
 Yoshiro, one of Tokyo's ‘aged-elderly’ at over 100 years old, lives alone with his great-grandson Mumei, who is in second grade.
 They live on the outskirts of the city, the city centre being too dangerous for habitation now that earth, air and water are so polluted.
 Over the last century, successive generations of children have been born increasingly feeble and prone to illness, so that while the aged-elderly continue to live with undiminished vitality, and seem never to die, children of Mumei's generation are intolerant to most foods, have malformed teeth due to lack of calcium, and have severely deformed bones.
 The distinction between male and female has started to break down, and most people change sex at least once in their lives.
 Most children die young.

 The privatised Japanese government has shut Japan off from the rest of the world.
 The use of foreign-language terms has been restricted, and people carefully self-censor their activities in case they find that something they have been doing all their lives has without notice suddenly become illegal.

-Yoshiro is a member of the underground Emissary Association, whose aim is to help selected young people stow away on foreign ships so that international scientists can research the state of Japanese children's health.
-Also members are Mumei's elementary school teacher and the carer of Suiren, a young girl of about Mumei's age who lives next door.
+Yoshiro’s wife, Marika, is a member of the underground Emissary Association, whose aim is to help selected young people stow away on foreign ships so that international scientists can research the state of Japanese children's health.
+Also members are Mumei's elementary school teacher, and the carer of Suiren, a young girl of about Mumei's age who lives next door.
 Mumei finds himself fascinated with Suiren, but one day she and her carer simply disappear without leaving any forwarding address.
 Yoshiro says it may be due to ‘special circumstances’.

 Mumei collapses at school with a dreadful pain in his head, and a taste of blood.
 When he comes round, he realises that he is now 15 years old and that he has apparently skipped forward several years, although faint memories eventually return of being chosen as an emissary.
 He is in a powered wheelchair, no longer able to walk.
 Coming towards him in another wheelchair is a girl that he recognises as Suiren.
 They propel their wheelchairs rapidly down to the beach, and are thrown out next to each other as their chairs reach the sand.
 Suiren asks if Mumei will go with her across the sea.
 As he tries to stand and answer her, darkness envelops him and he falls into the dark waters of the strait.